senff/WordPress-Sticky-Menu-or-Anything-on-Scroll/readme.txt

 **Features**

-- any element with a unique classname or ID can stick at the top of the page once you scroll past it
+- any unique element with a name, class or ID can stick at the top of the page once you scroll past it
 - optionally, add any amount of space so that the element is not stuck at the very top of the page
 - optionally, add Z-index to element in case other elements obscure or peek through
 - debug mode: find out possible reasons why your element doesn't stick